- The Academic Program

 - Disciplinary probation* (ranging from one semester to three);

 - Evaluation by a physician or professional counselor, coordinated through our school counselor;

 - Mandated alcohol/drug intervention (specifics are on file in counselor’s and division head’s offices);

 - Education concerning alcohol and other drug issues;

 - Restrictions from participating in extracurricular activities; and

 *Disciplinary probation means that a repeat of the violation that caused the student to be placed on probation could result in the student’s dismissal.
 In addition, any violations of other policies will also be considered very serious and may result in the recommendation that a student be suspended or expelled.

 Realizing the seriousness of the problem of alcohol and drug abuse/misuse, our school has drug/alcohol intervention strategies in place.
-Intervention may be mandated through disciplinary action, or intervention may be voluntary, brought to the attention of the school counselor by the student seeking voluntary assistance or by other parties concerned about a student’s welfare.
+Intervention may be mandated through disciplinary action or voluntary, brought to the attention of the school counselor by the student seeking voluntary assistance or by other parties concerned about a student’s welfare.

 The Board of Trustees established the following policy in 1984 and revised and reaffirmed it in 1997: